 Parents and guardians, reminder that Quarter 3 Progress Report Grades close tomorrow, March 5th.
 Take this opportunity to sit down and check in with your student to see what assignments may be missing/incomplete on Schoology and/or Infinite Campus.

-27 days ago, Buffalo Academy for Visual & Performing Arts
+about 1 month ago, Buffalo Academy for Visual & Performing Arts

 On this day in Women’s History, March 5, 1931, Geraldyn Jerrie Cobb was born.
 She later became a record-setting pilot and the first woman to pass the astronaut qualifying exams in 1959!